-The minimum monthly earnings for contribution purposes are equal to three MOPREs.
+The minimum monthly earnings for contributions purposes are equal to three MOPREs.

-The maximum monthly earnings for contribution purposes are equal to 60 MOPREs.
+The maximum monthly earnings for contributions purposes are equal to 75 MOPREs.

 The MOPRE is an indexed figure determined once a year.
-The value of the MOPRE is 80 pesos in 2005.
+The value of the MOPRE is 80 pesos in 2007.